V-Shukla/Sequence/README.md

 Sequence
 ========

 Player with appropriate sequence wins.
 This is coded in Java.
+Eventually it will become a card game.